Free computer Tutorials

 The Edit menu we implemented is only a simple one.
 But it does demonstrate what you can do with VB.NET and menus.

-We'll completed out look at menus by coding for the View menu you added to your form.
+We'll complete out look at menus by coding for the View menu you added to your form.
 In the process, we'll take a look at pictures boxes, as well as seeing how easy it is to hide and disable controls on a form.

-<--Back to the .NET Contents Page
+Back to the VB NET Contents Page